Our Patrons are:

 Our youth wing, SYP UK, is also extremely active and publishes updates on news and events here

-Current projects include research on the ethics of armed robotic systems, the potential impact of emerging technologies on nuclear-armed submarines, continued work on future energy options and new work on arms control options relating to developments with hypersonic cruise missiles.
+Current projects include research on the ethics of armed robotic systems, the potential impact of emerging technologies on nuclear weapon systems, the climate-nuclear nexus and continued work on future energy options for the UK.

 Recent projects include the WMD Awareness public education campaign and efforts to establish a British Disarmament Institute.

-The British Pugwash Group is a membership organisation that brings together scientists and others concerned with international affairs and disarmament.
-There is a particular focus on encouraging engagement of young people, especially young scientists.
+British Pugwash is a membership organisation that brings together scientists and others concerned with international affairs and disarmament.

 We are led by our Executive Committee and receive the support of nine Patrons.